DominikaSzypulska/Clinic/README.md

 - Admin can add and remove patients, doctors and visits

 **To Do:**
-- After logging in, the patient may add or decline an appointment
+- After logging in, the patient may add or refuse an appointment
 - The patient receives an e-mail after making an appointment

 ## Screenshots